Decentralization has become the key to the Nigerian oil industry.

-Decentralization has taken hold of Nigeria’s oil industry and is forcing changes in the Nigerian oil market, leading to the construction of oil refineries by Nigerian companies.
+This is leading to changes in the Nigerian oil market.
+One result is the construction of oil refineries by Nigerian companies.

 The time is well chosen, because the Nigerian economy is currently on the up, the demand for energy in Nigeria is growing steadily, even if the prices are still somewhat low.
-In addition, there are already many logistics companies that would be willing to take over the energy transport.
+In addition, there are already many logistics companies that would be willing to take over energy transport and the midstream.
 However, it must be considered that there is a lot of resistance against decentralization of the energy system.
-Many Nigerians do not want that certain economic activities are taken over by market participants.
-On the state level things are a bit more specific, the Nigerian government does not want to see oil production being separated from the oil refinery business.
+But the trend is for certain economic activities to be taken over by market participants.
 So all in all, it appears there is some resistance to the privatisation of state infrastructure.

-Nigeria will focus more on oil refinery business in the future, and on the construction of small liquefied gas terminals in Nigerian ports
+2. Nigeria will concentrate more on petrochemical processing and the operation of oil refineries.
+The second focus will be on the construction of small liquefied natural gas terminals in Nigerian ports.

 Many thanks for the shared interest in the energy world!